chgdev/training/Testing/Unit/jest/README.md

 ### How do make assertions in jest?
 Give examples.
 ### What are matchers?
 Be detailed and give examples.
 ### How do you assert that an error will be thrown when calling a function?
-### How do you assert that a promise will be rejected in jest?
+### How do you assert that a promise will be rejected with?
-### How do you assert what a promise resolves with in jest?
+### How do you assert what a promise resolves with?

 ## Mocking

 ### What is a mock function?
 Why would you use one?
 ### What properties does a mock function contain?
-Be detailed about it's properties, and what those properties might contain?
+Be detailed about its properties, and what those properties might contain?
 ### Give examples of how to mock the following things: the implementation of a function, resolving a promise, returning a value, throwing an error, rejecting a promise.
 ### How do you mock a module in jest? (e.g. axios)
 ### How do you mock a class in jest?